 I’m pleased to introduce Jen Bernstein.

-Jen is an attorney and she's an avid quilter.
-She wrote a series of posts on her blog about quilting and the law in which she addresses the legal issues that sorround sewing patterns.
+Jen is an attorney and she’s an avid quilter.
+She wrote a series of posts on her blog about quilting and the law in which she addresses the legal issues that surround sewing patterns.
 I asked Jen if she would allow me to repost the second article in the series because it addresses so many of the most common questions that constantly seem to bubble up about this topic.

 I am very honored to be here today to share a post from my blog series, Quilting and the Law.
 In my day job, I am an attorney.
 And when I’m not at work, I love to quilt, craft and travel.
 As a quilter, I have been interested in legal protections for sewn objects, such as quilts, clothing and toys and sewing patterns.
 I wrote this post with quilting patterns in mind, but the principles I describe here apply more generally to all types of patterns.

-For some basic information on copyright protection as it relates to quilts, please see my post Copyright 101.
 When I first started conducting legal research regarding patterns, I realized there were a lot of questions and very few answers.
 Are patterns protected by copyright?
 What rights does the owner of a copyright holder for a pattern have?
 How can a quilt pattern be used by the owner of the pattern?
 Below is a discussion of some of the important points of patterns and copyright law.

 Just a brief disclaimer before we get started: These guides are meant as a resource.
 Even though I am an attorney in my day job, this information shouldn’t be construed as legal advice and I am not acting as your attorney.
 If you are ever faced with a legal challenge, you should contact your attorney to discuss the specifics of your case.
 I will always work for 100% accuracy in this information, but no one is infallible so always check with your attorney before taking legal action.
 This information will relate to the laws of the United States.
 If you live in another country, you should contact your government or an attorney to learn your rights and responsibilities as it relates to the laws of your country.